Unreife/Cheviren-The-Most-Practical-Translator-Program/README.md

 Usage is very simple:

--Download the Cheviren.zip file,
+---Download the Cheviren.zip file,

--Extract it,
+---Extract it,

--Start the program by double clicking the .exe file,
+---Start the program by double clicking the .exe file,

--Choose your Main Language from Tray Menu,
+---Choose your Main Language from Tray Menu,

--Copy the text you wanted to translate and you will see the translation of the choosen text at next to your mouse cursor.
+---Copy the text you wanted to translate and you will see the translation of the choosen text at next to your mouse cursor.

 I tried to make it as good as i can but it might have some problems.